-As the prime consultant for Future Ready, VHB is helping the City engage important stakeholders.
-Local governments, the business community, educational partners, utility providers, nonprofits, and residents are working to develop a Future Ready roadmap to define and organize actionable efforts across seven pillars: Connectivity, Energy, Health and Safety, Built Environment, Mobility, Water, and Materials.
+As the prime consultant for Future-Ready, VHB is helping the City engage important stakeholders.
+Local governments, the business community, educational partners, utility providers, nonprofits, and residents are working to develop a Future-Ready roadmap to define and organize actionable efforts across seven pillars: Connectivity, Energy, Health and Safety, Built Environment, Mobility, Water, and Materials.

-Our team is gathering input in several ways, including internal city stakeholder discussions, focus-area roundtables for each pillar, public workshops, and an online virtual platform where all residents can provide feedback.
-This process led to the identification and prioritization of short-term strategies that are important to the residents of Orlando, and the VHB team is preparing conceptual plans, life cycle assessments, and business models to implement the actions.
+Our team is collecting input in several ways, including internal city stakeholder discussions, focus-area roundtables for each pillar, public workshops, and an online virtual platform where all residents can provide feedback.
+This process led to the identification and prioritization of short-term strategies that are important to the residents of Orlando, and the VHB Team is preparing conceptual plans, life cycle assessments, and business models to implement the actions.
 Additional long-term strategies are included as part of a living document that will evolve as technology and innovation progress.

 - Bridge the Digital Divide–Implement public Wi-Fi hotspot and device checkout programs.

 - Resilience–Provide resilience hubs for back-up energy and connectivity to vulnerable populations.

 - Targeted Innovation–Challenge local organizations and start-up communities to decrease housing construction costs or develop recycling apps.

 - Mobility Experience–Implement mode-shift reward programs and smart parking advancement.